psi4/psi4/doc/sphinxman/source/simint.rst

   and rebuild |PSIfour| to detect simint and activate dependent code.

 * Previous bullet had details.
-To build |PSIfour| from source and use simint from conda without thinking, consult :ref:`sec:condapsi4dev`.
+To build |PSIfour| from source and use simint from conda without thinking, consult.

 * To remove a conda installation, ``conda remove simint``.

 **Source**

 * .. image:: https://img.shields.io/github/tag/psi4/simint.svg?maxAge=2592000

 ..     :target: https://github.com/psi4/simint TODO BPP

 * If using |PSIfour| built from source and you want simint built from